 Propolis in the Prevention and Treatment of Cancer

-may also have value in the prevention and treatment of cancer.
+Propolis may also have value in the prevention and treatment of cancer.
 Caffeic acid phenethyl ester (CAPE), one of the active ingredients in propolis, has been shown to prevent cancer formation in animal models.
 It also showed strong cancer inhibitory effects against several colon cancers, melanoma and glioblastoma.
 Propolis inhibits cancer cell growth by increasing the process of apoptosis (programmed cell death).

 Propolis and Ulcers